No pay for staff. No patient supplies. No heat. This is health care in Afghanistan

 "And it's starting to get very cold in Afghanistan," he says.
 "When it gets really, really cold and the snow starts falling in winter, I don't think staff will continue to show up.
 When winter comes in earnest, it will get much, much worse."

-What's more, new Taliban workers delegated to health-care facilities often have no relevant experience.
-That means, for example, that COVID surveillance figures are nearly impossible to interpret by international agencies try to track the pandemic.
+What's more, new Taliban workers delegated to health care facilities often have no relevant experience.
+That means, for example, that COVID-19 surveillance figures are nearly impossible to interpret by international agencies trying to track the pandemic.
 In addition, he says, "Some directors of hospitals have little to no hospital administration experience."

 A looming unknown: Women's health care under the Taliban

-The Taliban has put severe restrictions on education for girls and placed restrictions on female health-care workers as well.
+The Taliban have put severe restrictions on education for girls and placed restrictions on female health care workers as well.
 For example, some female midwives were not allowed to do home visits without a male escort, according to a September article in the medical journal BMJ's opinion blog.
 In addition, many Muslim women prefer female medical workers and some refuse to get care from a male provider.

 His personal view: "We need more nuanced sanctions to help the most vulnerable while continuing to pressure the Taliban to be more inclusive, particularly to women and girls."
 That means letting more money in so medicines and medical supplies get in and health care workers get paid.